Ayman947/Customer-Churn-Prediction/README.md

 **Problem:**
 - At the telecom company, the marketing department detected that they are losing many of their customers (i.e. high churn rate).
-- So, they decided to launch retention campaigns, and to be efficient they need to target just the customers who have the tendency to churn.
+- So, they decided to launch retention campaigns, and to be efficient they need to target just the customers who are about to churn.

 **Objective:** To determine the customers' tendency to churn.